British nationalist politician justified Holocaust in 2014 tweet about Gaza

 Another, from the summer of 2014, when Israel was fighting Hamas in Gaza, stated: “The Israelis are basically Nazis in mentality.
 The survivors of the tragic Holacast [sic] learnt from their captors.”
 A third read: “No hope of a ceasefire with the Nazi Jews like wild dogs on the rampage.”

-When Campaign Against Antisemitism called Singh, he admitted that he had sent the tweets and offered “total apologies” and said that he should not have commented “spontaneously” after reading articles, but had no explanation for why he had made the comments repeatedly over the years.
+When the Campaign Against Antisemitism contacted Singh, he admitted that he had sent the tweets and offered “total apologies” and said that he should not have commented “spontaneously” after reading articles, but had no explanation for why he had made the comments repeatedly over the years.

 Gideon Falter, Chairman of Campaign Against Antisemitism said: “It beggars belief that someone with such repulsive views has been selected to stand for Parliament.
 UKIP must expel Captain Singh from the Party immediately, and explain how he became a candidate in the first place.”